 Read our post on what is the quality paint for walls.

 Peel off the tape if you used it while the paint is still tacky, not fully dried.

 Paint is a plastic film!
 Let it dry enough to firm up or it will ‘spit’ as you pull the tape.
 Do a test in an out of the way spot.
 Too wet and the tape spits paint…too dry and it can rip the new soft layer.

 Summary of Paint Trim or Walls First:

-- Secret tip: we use a roller (the same 9-inch) and roll the paint onto most of the trim to be painted and tip it smooth with a good brush.
+- Painter’s trick: we use a roller (the same 9-inch medium nap) and roll the paint onto walls to be painted and tip it smooth with a good brush

 - Let dry, roll walls very close to trim and let that dry.
 This is a good time to caulk.

 - We list all the painting tools you could need.

 FAQ: Do You Paint trim or walls first?